maksym-lepekh/asyop/library/common.md

 Following description will use `B = A.then(F)` example, where `A` is a `basic_op_handle<Input, IErr>`, `B` is a `basic_op_handle<Output, OErr>`.

 #### Async continuation
 This continuation specialization is used when the callable satisfies `AsyncContinuation` concept.
-Concepts expects the functor to be compatible with `void foo(basic_context_ptr<Output, OErr>, Input&&)` for success path and `void foo(basic_context_ptr<Output, OErr>, IErr&&)` for failure path.
+Concept expects the functor to be compatible with `void foo(basic_context_ptr<Output, OErr>, Input&&)` for success path and `void foo(basic_context_ptr<Output, OErr>, IErr&&)` for failure path.
 The functor should return the result via its first argument.

 This concept has one caveat: due to limitations of the type deduction in C++, it is not possible to use a callable with templated or overloaded `operator()`.